azarboon/cheat-sheet-aws/README.md

 * NLB + EC2:  NLB does't have SG nor terminates connection, and EC2 gets client's IP.
 SG can't block (it can only allow), so use NACL to block IPs.

-### Storage
+## Storage

 Storage gateway: unlimited storage to on-prem:
 * S3 File Gateway: NFS and SMB protocols, integrates with AD.
-* FSx File Gateway: SMB protocl, stores on Windows File server Server (not S3), integrates with AD
+* FSx File Gateway: SMB protocol, stores on Windows File server Server (not S3), integrates with AD
 * Tape Gateway: iSCSI virtual tape library (VTL) interface.
 Storage on S3, can be transitioned to Glacier/Deep Archive
 * Volume Gateway: block storage (EBS snapshot), iSCSI protocol.
 Stores on S3 but data is not directly accessible.
 Two modes:
   1. Cached: Primary data stored on s3, frequently access data cached locally